GDGAndroidtitlan/Meetup-AndroidNights/androidinights2015.md

   * **Gabriel Carvalho**
   * **Googler Sales Enginner - Google Maps API Talk**.
   * **Resources** http://goo.gl/TSu2rt

+#Acknowledgment

+GDG Team Androidtitlan thanked speakers and attendees for making a great community in this 2015 hoping that 2016 is even better.

 # Follow us on social media